Nullarbor Plain: On foot

-The first non-Indigenous person to walk across Australia from the west to the east coast, Henri Gilbert, crossed the Nullarbor Plain on foot, with no support team or stock, in the middle of summer.
+The first non-Indigenous person to walk across Australia from the west to the east coast, Henri Gilbert, crossed the Nullarbor Plain on foot, with no support team or stock.
 His walk across Australia, from Fremantle to Brisbane, was achieved between August 1897 and December 1898.

 For two winter months in 1985, six young Jesus Christians walked 1600 km from Port Augusta to Norseman without taking any food, water, additional clothing or a support vehicle- although supplies were given to them by passing motorists.

 In 1998, runner Robert Garside ran across the Nullarbor without a formal support crew, as part of an authenticated run around the world.
 Unconventionally, Garside obtained water and other support from "passing traffic" who would leave water cached ahead for him at agreed drop-offs, to achieve the feat.
-In 2010, columnist Dan Koeppel ran the 200 mi heart of the Nullarbor with a friend the same way, to vindicate Garside.
+In 2010, columnist Dan Koeppel ran the 200 mi heart of the Nullarbor with a friend the same way, to further validate Garside'a achievement.
 Garside commented in his diary, that "the key to running the Nullarbor turned out to be Australian hospitality", and Koeppel concurred that "[F]rom an armchair it is completely impossible to run the Nullarbor.
 Once you're out there, however, there is a way.
 Robert Garside discovered it.
 So would I".